 This equation for DM can be combined with the one for the baryons after recombination by defining the relative entropy and velocity as

 From Eqs.~(\ref{e.pert4}-\ref{e.pert5}) and~(\ref{pertDM1}-\ref{pertDM2}), we get

 leading to

 Indeed baryons are coupled to photons so they also feel a non-vanishing force at the perturbation level before decoupling.
-This effect of entropy generation will also occur in all models with $\xi\not=1$ since then there will be two DM sectors, only one of them subjected to the scalar fifth force; see definitions below Eq.~(\ref{e.54}) offering a specific signature of models with $\xi\not=1$ that generically developed DM-DM isocurvature modes revealing the scalar force.
+This effect of entropy generation will also occur in all models with $\xi\not=1$ since then there will be two DM sectors [see definitions below Eq.~(\ref{e.54})], with only one of them subjected to the scalar fifth force, such that models with $\xi\not=1$ generically develop DM-DM isocurvature modes revealing the scalar force.
 The entropy generation arises from the fact that the DM component coupled to $\varphi$ is comoving in the metric $\tilde g_{\mu\nu}$ so that $v_{\rm D}$ ``feels" the effective Hubble parameter $(aA)^./(aA)$ and the potential $\tilde\Phi$.
-This is a cosmological manifestation of the violation of the equivalence principle between the visible and dark sector.
+This is a cosmological manifestation of the violation of the equivalence principle between the visible and dark sectors.

 Fig.~\ref{fig:Modes} illustrates the evolution of the scalar field perturbations for the best fit model with coupling~(\ref{e.defmodel1}).
 This extra-component compared to the standard $\Lambda$CDM starts to grow around the equivalence and earlier for smaller wavelengths.
 Whatever $k$ they peak to $0.1$ and then slowly decay while oscillating when sub-horizon.
 Even though it is difficult, and even not really meaningful to compare the evolution of the density contrasts and potentials in two different models because the perturbations are not living on the same background, such comparison gives a flavor of the effects on the CMB and matter power spectra.
-First the effect is smaller than 4\% independently of the wave number $k$ so that the amplitude of structures, $\sigma_8$, is expected to be only marginally modified..
-The potentials witness a shift smaller than 1\% after recombination and remain constants almost until a redshift of order $5$ when they drop by several percents.
+First the effect is smaller than 4\% independently of the wave number $k$ so that the amplitude of structures, $\sigma_8$, is expected to be only marginally modified.
+Second, the potentials witness a shift smaller than 1\% after recombination and remain constant almost until a redshift of order $5$ when they drop by several percents.
 Hence we shall not expect a sizable difference in the integrated Sachs-Wolfe contribution to the CMB.